SJ6034 - Creating Packages (2018/19)

 Students will then produce a showcase of their work: an individual online article, topic of their choice, with multimedia elements of 1,000 – 1,200 words, showing off the various multimedia skills they have acquired in the module.

-In enhancement weeks, news days will allow a virtual professional environment to foster team-building and employability.
+In news weeks, news days will allow a virtual professional environment to foster team-building and employability.
 Working in small teams will develop social as well as academic skills.

 If students read all the required texts, participate in all the class activities and complete the required assessments and assignments, they will develop professional skills.
 They should be able to:

-• Write survey-based features, using facts in combination with interviews;
+3. Write data-based features, using facts in combination with interviews;

-• Critically evaluate their own work and that of others, in class and in their own projects.
+6. Critically evaluate their own work and that of others, in class and in their own projects

 These are to be split across the first and second editions of the printed magazines.